mdparvex/FastAPI_Alzheimer_classification/README.md

 - collected dataset from [kaggle](https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset-v2)
 - preprocessed and clean data
 - Augmented the training and validation data
-- Train on different CNN architectures, pick the best model with 98% accuracy
+- Trained on different CNN architectures, achived the best model with 98% accuracy
 - Created an api to interact with the model

 ## setup instruction